 Annville is a place where college students are a big part of the character and culture of the town.
 Small towns have often struggled with declining populations over the past few decades, but the presence of such a large college student population has helped Annville to fight this trend.
 Not only does the college population add spending and jobs to local economy, but it also contributes a very tangible, youthful energy to the town.

-The per capita income in Annville in 2010 was $18,838, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
-This equates to an annual income of $75,352 for a family of four.
+The per capita income in Annville in 2010 was $17,674, which is low income relative to Pennsylvania and the nation.
+This equates to an annual income of $70,696 for a family of four.
 However, Annville contains both very wealthy and poor people as well.

 The people who call Annville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Annville residents report their race to be White, followed by Asian.
-Important ancestries of people in Annville include Irish, Italian, English, and Polish.
+The greatest number of Annville residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Annville include Irish, Italian, Polish, and English.

 The most common language spoken in Annville is English.
-Other important languages spoken here include Indic languages and Mon-Khmer (Cambodian).
+Other important languages spoken here include Indic languages and Spanish.